FranzLorenz/ardep/README.rst

 Hardware availability
 ===============

-ARDEP is not yet commercially available.
-Frickly Systems has started a Crowd Supply campaign.
+Frickly Systems has started a Crowd Supply campaign to make the hardware available for purchase.
 You can subscribe and get notified when it launches at `crowdsupply.com/frickly-systems/ardep <https://www.crowdsupply.com/frickly-systems/ardep>`_.

 Getting Started
 ===============